How to Improve Test Taking Skills and Boost Scores

 Dig Deeper Than the Final Score

-Your certification exam grade is merely a single data point.
-The real, actionable story is hidden within your mistakes.
-When you receive your practice test results or even a post-exam breakdown, resist the urge to just peek at the score and shove it aside.
-Instead, dedicate specific time to meticulously go through every single question you missed.
+A certification exam grade is a single data point.
+While it tells you if you met the minimum requirements for the credential, the real story stays hidden within your mistakes.
+When you get your practice test results or a post-exam score report, do not just glance at the percentage and move on.
+You should set aside dedicated time to go through every single question you missed or even those you guessed on and got right by luck.

 Identify Your Error Patterns